Classmates: Ohio shooter kept a 'hit list' and a 'rape list'

 Bellbrook-Sugarcreek Schools officials declined to comment on those accounts, only confirming that Betts attended schools in the district.

-The discovery of the hit list early in 2012 sparked a police investigation, and roughly one-third of Bellbrook students skipped school out of fear, according to an article in the Dayton Daily News.
+The discovery of the hit list early in 2012 sparked a police investigation and, according to a Dayton Daily News story at the time, roughly a third of 900 Bellbrook students skipped school one day out of fear of a planned attack.

+Another former Bellbrook student, who also spoke on condition of anonymity due to concerns of harassment, recounted to AP that he was on a school bus when a uniformed police officer came on board, asked for Betts by name and then escorted him off.

 It's not clear what became of that investigation.
-Chief Michael Brown in Sugarcreek Township, which has jurisdiction over the Bellbrook school, did not return calls Sunday about whether his agency investigated the hit list.
+Police Chief Michael Brown in Sugarcreek Township, which has jurisdiction over the Bellbrook school, wouldn't answer any questions about Betts from an AP reporter Monday.
+Asked about a hit list in high school, the chief said "I don't know anything about that."

+Later, Brown's department emailed media outlets "everything we have on Connor Betts."
+The file included a 2015 crash report from when Betts ran his car into a ditch and a copy of a 2012 Ohio state law that requires all sealed records of juvenile crimes to be expunged either after 5 years or on the offender's 23rd birthday.
+Department officials did not respond to questions about whether those records still exist.

-Though Betts, who was 17 at the time, was not named publicly by authorities at the time as the author of the list, the former classmates said it was common knowledge within the school he was the one suspended over the incident.
+Though Betts, who was 17 in 2012, was not named publicly by authorities as the author of the hit list, the former classmates said it was common knowledge within the school he was the one who got in trouble over the incident.

 Drew Gainey was among those who went on social media Sunday to say red flags were raised about Betts' behaviour years ago.

 "There was an incident in high school with this shooter that should have prevented him from ever getting his hands on a weapon.
-This was a tragedy that was 100% avoidable," he wrote on in a Twitter post on Sunday.
+This was a tragedy that was 100% avoidable," he tweeted.

-Gainey did not respond to messages from AP seeking further comment, but the name on his account matches that of a former Bellbrook student who was on the track team with Betts.

 Former Bellbrook Principal Chris Baker said he "would not dispute that information" when the Daily News asked him Sunday about the hit list suspension.
-He declined to comment further to the newspaper and the AP was unable to reach him.
+He declined to comment further to the newspaper or the AP.

-Betts had no apparent criminal record as an adult, though if he had been charged as a juvenile that would typically be sealed under state law.
+Hannah Shows, a 23-year-old former Bellbrook student, told AP on Monday that she, too, was on the list of girls Betts wanted to hurt after she rebuffed his advances.
+She remembers that he used to pretend like he had a gun and was shooting at them.

+"It's baffling and horrible that somebody who's been talking for 10 years about wanting to shoot people could easily, so easily, get access to a military grade weapon and that much ammo," she said.

 "There's nothing in this individual's record that would have precluded him from getting these weapons," Dayton Police Chief Richard Biehl said Sunday.